jzoran/ghorgs/README.md

 ### config

 #### config.yaml
-* url: URL to GitHub API, should be https://api.github.com/graphql
+* url: URL to GitHub API, should be https://api.github.com/
+  * That way both v3 and v4 API are internally differentiated.
+* user: username required for `git clone` in `ghorgs archive` command
 * token: String security token used on Github.
 Required GitHub scopes covered by token are:
   * user,
   * public_repo,
+  * delete_repo
   * repo,
   * repo_deployment,
   * repo:status,